li-weihua/assembly/call_convention/abi_x64_gcc.md

 reference website: https://github.com/hjl-tools/x86-psABI/wiki/X86-psABI

+The document defines seven categories:

+> **INTEGER**  This class consists of integral types that fit into one of the general purpose registers
+> **SSE**      The class consists of types that fit into a vector register.
+> **SSEUP** The class consists of types that fit into a vector register and can be passed and returned in the upper bytes of it.
+> **X87, X87UP**  These classes consists of types that will be returned via the x87 FPU.
+> **COMPLEX_X87**  This class consists of types that will be returned via the x87 FPU.
+> **NO_CLASS**  This class is used as initializer in the algorithms.
+It will be used for padding and empty structures and unions.
+> **MEMORY**  This class consists of types that will be passed and returned in memory via the stack.

 ## integer type

 The first six integer parameters are passed by **rdi , rsi , rdx , rcx , r8 , r9**,  the left are passed via stack, eg, 8(%rsp) ...